MysteryCoder456/Raytracing-Example/README.md

 # Raytracing-Example
-A simple(yeah right!) example of ray tracing in Python with Pygame
+A no-so-simple example of ray tracing in Python with Pygame